inadarei/nodebootstrap/README.md

 * NODE_CONFIG_DIR - defaults to "config" folder in the current folder
 * NODE_LOG_DIR - defaults to "logs" folder in the current folder

+## Customization:

+It's not a bad idea to use more expressive name than default server.js for your main script.
+If you run multiple scripts on the server it can really help differentiate between various forever or "ps" processes.
+However, if you do rename server.js, please make sure to also update corresponding lines in start.sh script.

+Most of the launch logic is located in start.sh.
+By looking at dev_start.sh you can see that it is just altering some environmental variables.
+Following this pattern you can easily create launch scripts for other environments e.g. stage_start.sh, if needed.

 ## Hot Reloading vs. Daemon-izing Script.

 In production environments it is a good idea to daemon-ize your Node process using Forever.js.
 Forever will restart